Theology and Religious Studies, BA

 Requirements

-Theology majors take 39 credits in the University Core Curriculum, 21-33 hours in the College of Arts and Sciences core, 34 hours of theology courses for the major, and 21-33 hours of electives.
+Theology and religious Studies majors take 39 credits in the University Core Curriculum, 21-33 hours in the College of Arts and Sciences core, 34 hours of Theology and Religious Studies courses for the major, and 21-33 hours of electives.

 Sample Courses